ArcaSolutions/arcatraining.github.io/_posts/2015-11-26-creating-new-theme.markdown

 $edir_scheme = "customtheme";
 {% endhighlight %}

 In the file `web/conf/constants_customtheme.inc.php`.
 Change only the configuration needed for the layout according to the mockup and layout.
+This step is not necessary for versions after 11.1.

 Configure the file `web/theme/customtheme/colorscheme.php` according the possibilities for the layout using CSS language inside a PHP file.

-The last thing you need to do to complete yout theme is update the THEME column of the Levels table (listing_level, article_level, etc) )in the database.
+The last thing you need to do to complete your theme is update the THEME column of the Levels table (listing_level, article_level, etc) )in the database.
+This step is not necessary for versions after 11.1.

 *This step needs the database access.
 If you don't know how to do this, please contact a delevoper.*